thiagobien/ACL/workshop/08_Production_Deployments/6_Istio_Traffic_Routing/README.md

     ![chart-done](../assets/chart-done.png)

-1. You can now change the weight distribution of verison 1 and 2 to arbitrary values and see it reflect in the chart you've just created.
+1. You can now change the weight distribution of version 1 and 2 to arbitrary values and see it reflect in the chart you've just created.

 1. (Optional) You can decide traffic routing also based on information that is included in the HTTP header.
 For example, you can present version 2 only to users that are logged in.
 See the following configuration that enables that.